Vandervell v IRC: Judgment

 The House of Lords, by three to two, found that Vandervell was indeed liable to pay tax on the £245,000 of dividends given to the Royal College of Surgeons.
 The House of Lords held that the Law of Property Act 1925, section 53(1)(c), was not applicable to situations where a beneficiary directs his trustees, by way of his Saunders v Vautier right to do so, to transfer full legal and equitable ownership to someone else.
 The case is a proposition that an oral declaration to a bare trustee to transfer the trust property to a third party absolutely for his own benefit is a valid disposition.
 However, Vandervell had not successfully divested himself of ownership (legal and equitable) in the shares, since the Trust Company had an option to purchase the shares back from the RCS.
 If the settlor does not divest himself adequately as in Vandervell v IRC a resulting trust would operate.
-The option to purchase a substantial fraction of the company for only £5000 was extremely valuable.
-As such, Vandervell was liable to pay surtax on the option.
+The consequence was that Vandervell, as the beneficiary, would remain liable to surtax on the associated dividend income.